Question

 Innovation

-Excellent for emphasizing that you were the source of new ideas or concepts, highlighting creative thinking and innovation
+Perfect for emphasizing that you were the source or creator of an original idea, concept, or solution

 How to replace Develop with a stronger action verb: